tseemann/shovill/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # Shovill

-Faster SPAdes (or better SKESA/Megahit/Velvet) assembly of Illumina reads
+Assemble bacterial isolate genomes from Illumina paired-end reads

 ## Introduction

 The SPAdes genome assembler has become the *de facto* standard *de novo* genome assembler for Illumina whole genome sequencing data of bacteria and other small microbes.
-SPAdes was a major improvement over previous assemblers like Velvet, but it can be very slow to run and does not handle overlapping paired-end reads well.
+SPAdes was a major improvement over previous assemblers like Velvet, but some of its components can be slow and it traditionally did not handle overlapping paired-end reads well.

 Shovill is a pipeline which uses SPAdes at its core, but alters the steps before and after the primary assembly step to get similar results in less time.

-Shovill also supports other assemblers like SKESA and Megahit, so you can take advantage of the pre- and post-processing the Shovill provides with those too.
+Shovill also supports other assemblers like SKESA, Velvet and Megahit, so you can take advantage of the pre- and post-processing the Shovill provides with those too.

+:warning: Shovill is for isolate data only, primarily small haploid organisms.
+It will *NOT* work on metagenomes or larger genomes.
+Please use [Megahit](https://github.com/voutcn/megahit) directly instead.

 ## Main steps